cgrossde/nw-notify/README.md

 ~~~

 For more info on the `onClickFunc`, `onShowFunc` and `onCloseFunc` callbacks see below.
+There are two **sound files** provided in the `sounds/` folder.
+They are free to use (even commercially) under the specified licenses at the end of this document.

 ### setConfig(configObj)
 Change some config options.
 Can be run multiple times, also between `notify()`-calls to change *nw-notify*s behaviour.